-If you have been injured while working in Georgia, workers’ compensation benefits can help cover costs such as medical expenses and lost wages while you recover from your injuries.
-Workers’ compensation may also compensate you for any permanent and temporary disabilities you may have suffered.
+If you were injured while on the job in Georgia, you may qualify for workers’ compensation benefits to cover your medical bills and lost wages due to your injuries.
+You may also be entitled to compensation for any permanent or temporary disabilities you may have endured due to your injuries.

 For a free legal consultation, call (404) 888-8888

 Like any insurance plan or government program, there are rules and procedures that must be abided by that can potentially impact your claim and the overall compensation you may receive.

 To be reimbursed for any medical bills or lost wages that are the result of a work injury, it is important to report your injury to your supervisor right away and seek medical attention.